-- Community-Based Initiatives: Collaborate with local health organizations, hookah lounges, educational institutions, and community centres to develop community-based initiatives.
+- Community-Based Initiatives: Collaborate with local health organizations, hookah lounges, educational institutions, and community centers to develop community-based initiatives.
 These initiatives can include workshops, seminars, or support groups that educate hookah pipe users about herpes transmission risks.
 Encourage open discussions, provide accurate information, and address misconceptions or stigmas associated with herpes.

 - Educational Campaigns: Launch targeted educational campaigns to reach a wider audience.
 Utilize various mediums such as social media platforms, websites, brochures, posters, and public service announcements to disseminate information about the risks of herpes transmission through hookah pipes.
 Engage influential individuals, health professionals, and social media influencers to amplify the campaign’s reach and impact.

 - Peer-to-Peer Education: Encourage peer-to-peer education within hookah-smoking communities.
 Peer educators can be trained to provide accurate information about herpes, its transmission, and preventive measures.
-They can facilitate discussions, share personal experiences, and promote responsible behaviour among their peers.
+They can facilitate discussions, share personal experiences, and promote responsible behavior among their peers.
 Peer-to-peer education fosters a safe and supportive discussion environment and helps establish a culture of awareness and responsibility.